**Gianni Zanni Exhibition: The Space of the Sacred at the FRaC Museum in Baronissi**

 Gianni Zanni, a native of Bari, has been pursuing his artistic research in the field of photography for decades.
 His works are exhibited in renowned museums and cultural institutions.
 The exhibition at the FRaC Museum in Baronissi is just one of the many goals achieved by this talented photographer throughout his career.

-The exhibition continues with other exhibitions of emerging and established artists in the panorama of Italian photography, offering the public a wide variety of styles and themes to explore.
-The art of photography is constantly renewed, offering new perspectives and visual stimuli that fuel contemporary cultural debate.
+The series continues with other exhibitions by emerging and established artists in the Italian photography scene, offering the public a wide variety of styles and themes to explore.
+The art of photography is constantly evolving, offering new perspectives and visual stimuli that fuel contemporary cultural debate.